flowagentnu/1rel-documentation/docs/modules/forms/forms-visibility.md

 }
 ```

-## Properties of `actionalButtons`

-You can show other Actional Buttons in a modal eg. if you want to allow user to change status to multiple different states.

-Detailed information about how to fill in the `actionalButtons` property is described on [how to use](/docs/sites/actionalbuttons/how-to-use).

 ## Overall Visibility Configuration

-Combining `visual` and `condition` settings, the `visibility` component as a whole controls when and how an Actional Button is displayed.
+Combining `visual` and `condition` settings, the `visibility` component as a whole controls when and how an Form Button is displayed.

 ### JSON Example for `visibility`